 Ecole Owen Public School is a double elementary school in Toronto whose languages of instruction are English (JK up to 5th grade) and French (SK up to 5th grade).
 This allows students to be bilingual.
 The school has a world-class library, a computer class and an interactive whiteboard, which makes learning very easy for students.
 Teaching is offered to students of 5th and 6th grades with the use of technology and practical classes.
 Students in each class have access to an iPad or tablet.

-- LSAT Writing tips to help you pass in 2022
+- LSAT Writing tips to help you pass

 - SAT Admission Ticket | what it is and how to print it out

-- Free Online Baking Classes for Pastry Lovers in 2022
+- Free Online Baking Classes for Pastry Lovers

 - Can You Get a Masters Without Bachelors Degree?